 These dogs should generally be healthy, supposing the breeders have done their job.
 Like with any dog, you should always get the whole family history and know if there is anything significant to look out for.
 This dog is deep-chested, so that it could have stomach or bloating issues.
 In a worst-case scenario, this could require surgery to correct (Cost of Surgery for Bloat: $3000-6000).

 Will be eye diseases like progressive retinal atrophy.
 The risk of this will depend on the breeder.
 Most will ensure not to breed Sloughis at risk of this, but sometimes mistakes happen (or breeders are just careless).
 There is no way to treat this; your dog will eventually go blind.
 PRA is something that you should ask any breeder about before adoption.

 Other than these two things, Sloughis are probably going to be healthy.
 They have better genes than most dogs, including other sighthound breeds.

 Still…what if something happens?

 Of course, there is no way to guarantee that your dog won’t have health problems down the road.
-Just like humans, dogs can have a number of diseases or sicknesses.
-Some of them will be due to catching something contagious and others will be because of a genetic issue.
-Some issues that rarely happen to Sloughis – but do happen – include heart murmurs, hypothyroidism and medication intolerance (if this happens, your dog may need further treatment).
+Just like humans, dogs can have several diseases or sicknesses.
+Some will be due to catching something contagious, and others will be because of a genetic issue.
+Some issues that rarely happen to Sloughis – but do happen – include heart murmurs, hypothyroidism, and medication intolerance (if this happens, your dog may need further treatment).